Kulluk

 Kulluk was an ice-strengthened drill barge that was used for oil exploration in the Arctic waters.
 She was constructed by Mitsui Engineering & Shipbuilding in Japan in 1983 and operated in the Canadian Arctic until 1993 when she was mothballed for over a decade.
-In 2005, she was purchased and extensively refurbished by Royal Dutch Shell for drilling off the Alaska North Slope.
+In 2005, she was purchased and extensively refurbished by Shell PLC for drilling off the Alaska North Slope.

 On 31 December 2012, Kulluk drifted aground after the towing line to the icebreaking anchor handling tug supply vessel Aiviq parted in heavy weather.
 While the rig was recovered, it was irreparable and was scrapped in March 2014.

 Career

 From 1983 to 1993, the rig was operated by Gulf Canada Resources in Northern Canada.
-She was mothballed in 1993, and in 2005 she was acquired by Royal Dutch Shell and underwent intensive refurbishment.
+She was mothballed in 1993, and in 2005 she was acquired by Shell Plc and underwent intensive refurbishment.

 In January 2006, Shell awarded a contract to manage and operate Kulluk to Frontier Drilling (now part of Noble Corporation).